Knollludger/pdfTextGrabberNode/README.md

 # pdfTextGrabberNode
 get all of the text out of a pdf for Node.
-Meant for searching similar to "contains"
+Meant for searching similar to "contains".
+Utilizes pdf2json.